- Windows File Systems

 In NTFS, all objects are files, even the metadata about files.
 This allows the file system to handle all objects consistently.
 The Master File Table (MFT) is the most important system file.
 It contains information about all the files on the volume.
 There is exactly one MFT per volume.
 There is also at least one entry in the MFT for every file on an NTFS volume.
 If the base file record is not big enough to hold all the information about a file, an extension record is created.
 The MFT file records contain all the information about a file, including its size, time and date stamps,permissions, data content, etc.

 The MFT consists of a series of 1KB records, with Record 0 describing the MFT itself.
+Record 1 is a duplicate of Record 0 for resilience.
 The file descriptors are called attributes, Resident Attributes fit inside the MFT, while Non-resident Attributes are too big and are held in overflow records.
 Attributes include stuff like the archive bit, time stamps, file names (a file can have several names, including a short name and a long name), and the ACL or security data for the file.
 If the file is small enough then all the data held by that file can be contained within the MFT record.
-If a file is too big to fit into the MFT then the MFT data record points to a file location on disk.
+If a file is too big to fit into the MFT then the MFT data record points to an external cluster on disk.
 A badly fragmented file will need several MFT records to hold all the pointers to the bits of the file, so fragmentation degrades performance.

 It is important that the MFT does not become fragmented, as this can affect system performance.
 NTFS will reserve space for the MFT, but if the rest of the disk fills up, this reserved space will be used.
 NTFS does not delete records from the MTF when files are deleted, but it does mark them as reusable.